'Twilight' Author Stephanie Meyer's Website Crashes as She Reveals New 'Twilight' Saga Book

-'Twilight' Author Stephanie Meyer's Website Crashes as She Reveals Companion Novel 'Midnight Sun'
+'Twilight' Author Stephenie Meyer's Website Crashes as She Reveals Companion Novel 'Midnight Sun'

-Author Stephenie Meyer's website crashed Monday morning as she confirmed that fans would be heading back to Forks, Washington with her new novel, Midnight Sun.
-Coming 15 years after the first book of the Twilight saga came out, the new novel will tell the story from Edward Cullen's perspective.
+Author Stephenie Meyer's website crashed Monday morning as she confirmed that fans would be heading back to Forks, Washington, with her new novel, Midnight Sun.
+Coming 15 years after the first book in the Twilight saga came out, the new novel will tell the story from Edward Cullen's perspective.

 Midnight Sun by Stephenie Meyer is coming on August 4th, 2020 ✨ pic.twitter.com/rpVSeTWWeZ— |Midnight Sun: 92 days| (@bellaxkristen) May 4, 2020